-As a person conducting a business or undertaking (PCBU), you have the responsibility to make sure your workplace is safe.
-Having your plug-in electrical appliances, tools and other equipment tested and tagged regularly is an important step.
+As a person conducting a business or undertaking (PCBU), you are responsible for making sure that your workplace is safe.
+Having your plug-in electrical appliances, tools and other equipment tested and tagged regularly is an important workplace safety measure.

-We refer to the recommended timetable to see how often we check your workplace.
+We refer to the AS/NZS 3760 recommended testing timetable to see how often we should check your workplace.

 If you have any questions about testing and tagging for workplace safety or want a free risk-analysis, please don’t hesitate to contact us.

 Test & Tag

-ElectroTechnics is a registered and fully insured Test and Tag company.
-We use the latest PAT-testers, this way we can offer you detailed reports at a minimum downtime.
+ElectroTechnics is a registered, fully insured Test and Tag company.
+We use the latest PAT-testers to offer you detailed reports with minimum device downtime.

-Additionally, all our technicians have the police and working with children check and receive regular updates on standards and regulations.
+Additionally, all our technicians have Police and Working With Children checks and receive regular updates on standards and regulations.

 Our test and tag service includes, but is not limited to: